 West Country Foodie Escape – 2 day itinerary

-Exeter is one of the top food and drink destinations in the South West, with cafés and tea shops hidden within charming historic buildings, and restaurants and bistros serving top-quality Devonshire produce.
-The Exeter Farmers’ Market runs every Thursday, and the Exeter Street Food Market runs every weekend in the Guildhall.
-The annual Exeter Festival of South West Food & Drink is held in April.
+Exeter is worth a visit for its food and drink alone.
+Cafés and tea shops hide among charming historic buildings, and restaurants and bistros serve top-quality Devonshire produce.
+The Exeter Farmers’ Market runs every Thursday and the annual Exeter Festival of South West Food & Drink is held in April.

 Getting To Exeter